March 7, 2019

 Some kids sleep fine, and some kids don’t.
 That’s a good place to start when you think about sleep problems and kids.
 According to a good deal of research, kids who continuously sleep well, often do so from very early in their lives.
 These are the kids with parents who look inexplicably rested despite having just brought a child into the world.
 The other kids—the ones who don’t sleep so well—well, let’s just say that their parents can spend an awful lot on coffee.

-So, when we talk about sleep and kids, the first thing to consider is whether the difficulty sleeping is a new problem.
-If your child has always slept well and then, at something like age 8 or 9, he suddenly starts having a hard time falling asleep, you need to start thinking about some of the normal developmental challenges that might interrupt an otherwise placid bedtime psyche.
-These kinds of problems are the particular subject of this post.
+So, when we talk about sleep and older kids or teens, the first thing to consider is whether the difficulty sleeping is a new problem.
+If your child has always slept well and then, at something like age 9 or 10, he suddenly starts having a hard time falling asleep, you need to think about some of the normal developmental challenges that might interrupt an otherwise placid bedtime.
+These kinds of problems are the subject of this post.

-This list could go on for a while, but the general gist is to look for some kind of change in the home environment that might explain the changed sleep pattern.
+This list could go on for a while, but the gist is to look for some kind of change in the home environment that might explain the changed sleep pattern.
 You’ll also want to know how the sleep itself is disrupted.
 Does the child have difficulty falling asleep?
-Does he or she wake more often, or is it a combination of both?
-Finally, after you feel comfortable that there have not been significant enough environmental stressors to explain the changed sleep habits, you’ll want to consider the onset of psychiatric syndromes that we’ve discussed elsewhere on this site.
+Does he or she wake more often.
+Is it a combination of both?
+Finally, if you feel comfortable that there have not been significant enough environmental stressors to explain the changed sleep habits, you’ll want to consider the onset of psychiatric syndromes that we’ve discussed elsewhere on this site.
 Depression, anxiety, trauma and bipolar disorder all share sleep disturbances as important harbingers and symptoms.
 There are other, less common psychiatric syndromes as well.

 The questions are about the same with adolescents, but there’s a new twist.
-We know that the adolescent brain is primed to stay up late—that’s hardly a news flash.
-Teenagers are hard-wired to futz around deep into the night, and then sleep healthily late into the morning.
+We know that the teen brain is primed to stay up late—that’s hardly a news flash.
+So, teenagers are hard-wired to futz around deep into the night, and then sleep healthily late into the morning.

 Teens, in fact, need even more sleep than slightly younger kids do; they use up a lot of energy as they rapidly mature.
 It’s just that healthy teens stay up later and later, and still have to wake up at the same time the next morning to attend school, or work, or sports practice, or a host of other obligations.
 The inevitable result is increasingly tired kids.
 The first two periods of class in high school are often entirely different than the courses at the end of the day.
 Every seasoned teacher knows this.